 IP is ever-changing.
 This case gives us a new insight into how the EUIPO view’s bad faith applications.
 Previous cases have provided new insights into how courts and similar tribunals in different territories view copyright, design rights and other intellectual property rights.
 Because the parameters of the law can change slightly (in some cases, significantly) with each decision, businesses wishing to have robust protection for their precious IP assets must regularly review their IP portfolio, and their IP advice, to ensure that they are up to date.

 Briffa are experts in all aspects of intellectual property law and practice.
-If you would like to arrange a free consultation with one of our specialist lawyers, please contact [email protected] or 020 7288 6003.
+If you would like to arrange a free consultation with one of our specialists, please contact firstname.lastname@example.org or 020 7288 6003.

 Written by Eamon Chawke, Partner